dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ---
-title: Undocumented miss granularity of the uops cache on Skylake microarchitecture.
+title: An undocumented aspect of the uops cache miss granularity on Skylake microarchitecture.
 author: Dmitrii Bundin
 date: 2020-05-16 04:30:46 +0300
 categories: [CPU, FrontEnd]